Axobot-org/Axobot/docs/user.rst

 XP system
 ---------

 The xp system is a system for evaluating a person's activity on a server using a point system.
-Each message brings a certain number of points to its author, allowing him to gain in levels and climb in the ranking.
+Each message brings a certain number of points to its author, allowing them to gain in levels and climb in the ranking.
 To avoid having a too simple system, each level is a little harder to reach than the previous one, and security measures have obviously been taken against spam or cheating.

 Check the XP of someone
 -----------------------